Museum of early consumer electronics and 1st achievements

 received "What Satellite" magazines "Gold Award - 90%" with comments "Blind search faster and

-smarter than ever" In late 2006 the 550 hardware is being developed further and an improved heavy
+smarter than ever" In late 2006 the 550 hardware was developed further and an improved heavy

-duty, larger current, positioner power supply will be fitted to drive larger motorised dishes.
+duty, larger current, positioner power supply was fitted to drive larger motorised dishes.

 The first ever 36 volt motorised digital PVR receiver.